Rohde-Schwarz/rsvisa-python/README.md

 ## License

 The Dockerfile is licensed under [LICENSE](LICENSE).
-With Dockerfile building and execution you are accepting all listed 3rd party license under the [`/licenses`](licenses) folder.
+With Dockerfile building and execution you are accepting additional [`third-party licenses`](third-party licenses).